by John Salt - Last Updated November 2024

 The Very First Question For You...

-Do you want an easy to fly RC Heli with more or less instant fun & gratification out of the box, or are you ready to dive in head first by getting into the more challenging world of collective pitch (also called 3D) and all the rewards that go along with it?
+Do you want an easy to fly RC Heli with more or less instant fun & gratification out of the box, or are you ready to dive in head first by getting into collective pitch (also called 3D) RC helicopters and all the challenges and rewards that go along with them?

 Not sure of the differences between these two avenues?
-My Getting Started With Radio Controlled Helicopters page covers all that so if you are a little foggy between the basic types of RC helicopters on the market - that page explains the differences in depth.
+My Getting Started With Radio Controlled Helicopters page covers all that so if you're a little foggy between the basic types of RC helicopters on the market - that page explains the differences in depth.

 As a quick recap & overview from that page...

-I mention first getting your feet slightly damp with an entry level Toy RC Helicopter or Micro Coaxial RC Helicopter (links take you to my pages discussing both types in detail).
+I mention first getting your feet slightly damp with an entry level Toy RC Helicopter (link takes you to my page discussing toy helicopters and what to look for in detail).

 Micro hobby grade fixed pitch RC helicopters are another consideration if you want a bit more of a challenge and not get bored as fast.
-My current top recommendation is the C129/Heli 101.
+My current top recommendation is the Firefox C129 / Heli 101.

-These are all very good radio controlled helicopters for your first introduction into the hobby.
-They are lower in cost, fairly easy to fly and offer more or less instant fun.
+These are very good radio controlled helicopter options for your first introduction into the hobby.
+They are lower in cost, fairly easy to fly, teach control basics and offer more or less instant fun.

 They are all rather small making it hard to see them when flying at any distance outdoors and forget about flying them in any sort of wind.

-If you are the sort of person looking for an immensely rewarding hobby, want the type of control that real full size helicopters have, don't mind learning all about the complexities associated with collective pitch RC helis, and are willing to put in the time & practice required; collective pitch is for you!
+If you are the sort of person looking for an immensely rewarding hobby, want the type of control that real full size helicopters have, don't mind learning all about the complexities associated with collective pitch RC helis, you enjoy a challenge and are willing to put in the time & practice required; collective pitch is for you!

-In other words, you can already appreciate that getting into collective pitch is more about the journey than the destination.
+In other words, you can already appreciate that successfully getting into collective pitch is more about the journey than the destination.
 It's a never ending learning curve in other words.
-Just like full size aviation where you are constantly honing your skills.
+Just like full size aviation where you are constantly honing your skills & knowledge.

 Still with me?
 Now we really start diving deep into best RC helicopter rabbit hole.

-"Don't I have to learn on a fixed pitch micro, coaxial, or quadrotor first?"
+"Don't I have to learn on a fixed pitch micro first?"

 That depends on you...

-I for one don't prescribe to the regurgitated statement that you must learn on a small easier to fly micro FP, coaxial or quadrotor heli first before getting into collective pitch.
+I for one don't prescribe to the regurgitated statement that you must learn on a small easier to fly micro FP heli first before getting into collective pitch.

-As a MAAC (Model Aeronautics Association of Canada) RC Helicopter instructor, almost everyone I've taught has started out with larger collective pitch machines out of the gate and did so (and continue to do so) with great success because they did their homework.
+As a MAAC (Model Aeronautics Association of Canada) RC Helicopter instructor, almost everyone I've taught has started out with a larger (400 size and bigger) collective pitch machines out of the gate and did so (and continue to do so) with great success because they did their homework.

-They knew exactly what to expect, or got the priceless one on one help that only an experienced RC helicopter instructor can provide.
+They knew exactly what to expect and got the priceless one on one help that only an experienced RC helicopter instructor can provide.

 This is where I hopefully can help to give you some of that experience and knowledge if you can't get it locally from a good instructor or experienced RC heli pilot.